💹 Managing a Trading Portfolio

 □ β = The beta coefficient (Greek β), which measures the volatility of a portfolio relative to the general market (e.g. S&P500)

-Sortino is a ratio similar to Sharpe, except that it 'penalizes' annual returns that fall short of a predetermined percentage, and that it incorporates in the denominator a negative deviation, instead of a standard deviation like Sharpe.
-The Sortino Ratio can be particularly useful for investors looking for low-risk portfolios.
+The Sortino ratio is similar to the Sharpe ratio, but it specifically penalizes annual returns that fall below a predetermined target.
+Unlike Sharpe, it uses downside deviation in the denominator instead of standard deviation.
+The Sortino ratio is especially useful for investors seeking low-risk portfolios.

-Sortino evaluates the performance of a portfolio based on a predetermined percentage called targeted return.
+Sortino evaluates portfolio performance based on a set target return.

 ■ Sortino Ratio = (P - T) / SD(dP)